shaileshpandit141/js-app/README.md

 ## Linux command-line tool setup

-1. Move your js-app: Move your js-app directory into the `~` directory.
+1. Move your JS-CLI-Create-JS-App: Move your JS-CLI-Create-JS-App directory into the `~` directory.

-2. Make the script `(~/js-app/create-js-app.sh)` executable: You need to give execute permission to your script.
+2. Make the script `(~/JS-CLI-Create-JS-App/create-js-app.sh)` executable: You need to give execute permission to your script.
     ```shell
     chmod +x ~/bin/my_script.sh
     ```

-3. Add `~/js-app` to your PATH: Open your `.bashrc` or `.bash_profile` file located in your home directory using a text editor (e.g., code, nano, vim, gedit).
+3. Add `~/JS-CLI-Create-JS-App` to your PATH: Open your `.bashrc` or `.bash_profile` file located in your home directory using a text editor (e.g., code, nano, vim, gedit).
     ```shell
     nano ~/.bashrc
     ```
     1. Add the following line at the end of the file:
         ```shell
-        export PATH="$PATH:$HOME/js-app"
+        export PATH="$PATH:$HOME/JS-CLI-Create-JS-App"
         ```

+    3. Create one alias for short command
+    ```shell
+        alias create-js-app='create-js-app.sh'
+    ```

-    2. Also make a one `alias` to run `create-js-app.sh` or `create-js-app`
+    4. Also make a one `alias` to run `create-js-app.sh` or `create-js-app`

-    3. Save and close the file.
+    5. Save and close the file.

 4. Source the changes: To apply the changes to your current terminal session, either close and reopen your terminal or run:
     ```shell